 And this brings us to the difficult part.

 Modern Frontends Live owes me money.
 I don’t know how much, because I haven’t had any confirmation yet of the final ticket prices or the room hire cost.
 I’m guessing they owe me somewhere between £1000 and £2000 - and when somebody owes you that kind of money, it’s generally not good business sense to publish openly critical articles about them.

 Well, I’m not going to keep quiet and play nice about this.
 People who I know and respect have stuck their heads above the parapet to publicise what happened with this event.
 I care more about supporting them than I do about the money, and the more I find out about how this event was organised, the less comfortable I am with realising any kind of profit from it.

-But I’m also not prepared to walk away and let Modern Frontends Live keep the proceeds, or claim that my speaking up about this justifies them not paying me what I’m owed.
+But I’m also not prepared to walk away and let Modern Frontends Live keep the proceeds, or claim that my speaking up about this justifies them not paying me my share.